NiklasRosenstein/osxt/README.md

 ## Compiler Versions

-Here's a list about which compiler version you can find in which package of the XCode Command Line Tools.
+Here's a list about which compiler version you can find in which package of the XCode Command Line Tools and for which versions of OSX the tools used to be available.
+Usually you can still use old command-line tools on newer versions of OSX using the approach encouraged by this repository.

 __Clang 5.0__